MARiculture Technical INnovations In Sweden (MARTINIS)

 Department of Biological and Environmental Sciences and SWEMARC, the SWEdish MAriculture Research Center, University of Gothenburg, Sweden in collaboration with the graduate school of Engineering (Hiroshima University) and the department of chemical engineering (Lund University) (Since 2018)

 The MARTINIS project is a collaboration between the Swedish universities of Gothenburg and Lund and the Japanese university of Hiroshima that was forged within the frame of the MIRAI project (2017-2019).
-Currently, the projects was awarded funding from STINT (Initiation grant), the Swedish foundation for international cooperation in research and higher education and the Helge Axelsson and Wilhelm och Martina Lundgrens foundation to initiate their experiments.
+Currently, the project was awarded funding from STINT (Initiation grant), the Swedish foundation for international cooperation in research and higher education and the Helge Axelsson and Wilhelm och Martina Lundgrens foundation to initiate their experiments.
+In 2020, I received a grant from FORMAS (early career researcher) of 4,000,000 SEK for the period 2020-2024.

 Stay tuned with the development of the MARTINIS project in the ‘news’ section HERE